CarlesLlobet/CobradorDelFracBot/README.md

 ### Telegram Bot creation

-The only configuration required in order to get started is to create a .env file with your Telegram Token (`TELEGRAM_TOKEN`).
+The only configuration required in order to get started is to create a .env file with your Telegram Bot Token (`TELEGRAM_TOKEN`), the Chat IDs where you intend to use it (`TELEGRAM_CHATS`), and the User IDs you want to set as Admins for your new Bot, to access configuration functions (`TELEGRAM_ADMINS`).
+For the last two configuration variables, even if there's just one ID, make sure to pass them as arrays.

 If you don't have a Telegram Token yet, you'll need one through Telegram's BotFather.
 See details on Bot creation [here](https://core.telegram.org/bots/features#botfather).